-An estimated 16% of nursing home residents report suffering abuse at the hands of facility staff.
+An estimated 16 percent of nursing home residents report suffering abuse at the hands of facility staff.
 While this number is shocking, the full extent of abuse is likely much higher when unreported abuse is considered.
 Emotional and mental abuse is more prevalent than other forms like physical and sexual abuse, but it is no less traumatic and harmful to victims.

 Damage caused by nursing home abuse is completely preventable, yet so many vulnerable residents experience physical and psychological pain caused by facility caregivers.
-When you or your loved one has suffered emotional or mental abuse in a nursing home, you deserve the chance to hold your abuser liable for the damage you’ve suffered.
+When you or your loved one has suffered emotional or mental abuse in a Connecticut nursing home, you deserve the chance to hold your abuser liable for the damage you’ve suffered.
 At D’Amico & Pettinicchi, LLC, we use our 100+ years of aggregate experience to help emotional abuse victims get the justice and compensation they need to heal.

 What Constitutes Emotional and Mental Abuse in a Nursing Home?